kotenevmatvei/attachment-style/README.md

 (create all the necessary tables)
 5. if you want to run the app locally you can either

-    5.1. do it directly by creating a virtual environment (for example `python3 -m venv venv`) installing dependencies with `pip install -r requirements.txt` (execute in the root directory running `python app.py` in the root directory
+    5.1. do it directly by creating a virtual environment (for example `python3 -m venv venv`), installing dependencies with `pip install -r requirements.txt` (execute in the root directory), and running `python app.py` in the root directory

-    5.2. or build a docker image by running `docker build -t attachment-style-test .` start the container and set the envronment variable DB_URL by `docker run -e DB_URL=<your db url> -p 8050:8050 attachment-style-test`
+    5.2. or build a docker image by running `docker build -t attachment-style-test .`, starting the container and setiting the envronment variable DB_URL and the port by `docker run -e DB_URL=<your db url> -p 8050:8050 attachment-style-test`

 6. if you decide to host it in the cloud, in the cloud of your choice, choose the option to build from the docker image and the environment variable DB_URL to the url of your